BLOG: Celebrate & Affirm Your Efforts (Proactive Period WK1)

 Rarely are you worse off for pursuing being better.
 Even if you only achieve 25% of your goals, that’s 25% better than it was before.
 Plus you build goodwill (and attraction!), with your beloved when you engage in growth and development.

 Often couples will use each other’s poor behavior or communication and justification for their poor behavior or communication.
 This downward spiral trend can be reversed!
 Instead of justifying a devolving dynamic with each other’s unhealthy habits, when you talk about what you DO want and you aim for awesome TOGETHER, you start inspiring each other to do better.
 To love better.
 Your dynamic becomes an upward spiral instead.
 They way you treat each other becomes a form of positive partner pressure!

-Acknowledgement Is Affirming
+Acknowledgment Is Affirming

 One reason to celebrate ANY efforts towards Loving Better is that when we take the time to acknowledge ourselves and each other for the efforts we’ve made and the impact we’ve created, it is affirming.
 It validates your efforts and accomplishments.
-It builds inspiration for the next set of goals.
-Acknowledging your efforts and progress boosts confidence for taking that next step towards enjoying even greater levels of play, peace and passion together.
+It builds the inspiration for the next set of goals.
+Acknowledging your efforts and progress boosts confidence for taking that next step towards enjoying even greater levels of play, peace, and passion together.

 One of my favorite acknowledgment practices I’ve learned is to ask my beloved what HE wants to be acknowledged for.
 Often the things he is most proud of or he worked the hardest on, I wouldn’t even have on my radar.
-This makes sure the acknowledgement lands spot on, hitting straight to the heart.
+This makes sure the acknowledgment lands spot on, hitting straight to the heart.
 Ask them, then give it to them good!

 Physiology & Psychology

 Another benefit of celebrating is that it releases endorphins in your body.
 This just feels good.